kreimanlab/WhenPigsFlyContext/README.md

 Copy the downloaded source codes to EC2 server and run the psiturk experiment online.
 Refer to [HERE](https://drive.google.com/open?id=1FblDG7OuWXVRfWo0Djb5eDiYgKqnk9wU) for detailed instruction.

-## Citation

-> TODO

-The images for the sample dataset in the `debug` folder were generated with VirtualHome (see http://virtual-home.org/).

 ## Notes